Democrats Face a Grueling Two Weeks as Infighting Erupts Over Infrastructure

 Put another way?
 Brace for some nasty politics over the next two weeks as House Speaker Nancy Pelosi tries to get this bill to a vote before the budget year ends on Sept.
 30. And those 2,600 pages had better be recyclable.

-Democrats can only afford three defectors if to usher this bill into law, and they’re perilously close to failure.
+Democrats can only afford three defectors if they want to usher this bill into law, and they’re perilously close to failure.
 So far, five centrist Democrats in the House have said they prefer a scaled-back version of the Medicare component.
 But if Pelosi gives the five centrists that win, she risks losing the support of progressives who are already sour that things like a punitive wealth tax and the end to tax loopholes aren’t present in the current version of the bill.

 As it stands now, letting Medicare negotiate drug prices would save the government about $500 billion over the next decade.
 The scaled-back version doesn’t have an official cost, but a very similar version got its score in the Senate last year: roughly $100 billion in savings.
 Because Democrats are using a budgeting loophole to help them avoid a filibuster and pass this with bare majorities, that $400 billion gap matters a lot more than on most bills.
 Scaling back the Medicare savings means they would also have to scale back their overall spending on the bill—a big line in the sand for progressives who say they’ve already compromised too much.